magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 concepts or knowledge of good or bad, right or wrong.
 These beings are outside the circle of human beings.
 It is the animal realm.
-The Buddha pointed out that this group is just living according to the animal kind of Those who understand right and wrong, good and evil, are humans.
+The Buddha pointed out that this group is just living according to the animal kind of kamma.
+Those who understand right and wrong, good and evil, are humans.
 The Buddha taught his Dhamma for humans.
 If we people don’t have morality and knowledge of these things, then we are not much different from animals; so it is that we study and learn about morality and make ourselves able.
 This is taking advantage of the precious accomplishment of human existence and bringing it to fulfilment.